pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 - Configuration of the Server Query, Beacon, and Game ports.
 - Configurable to automatically check for server updates on start via SteamCMD.
 Forcing validation is also configurable.
 - *[Experimental]* Max player configuration.
-- Misc. settings listed below can be configured by an admin client via the game's UI, and are currently **not** set via the Egg:
-    - Server Password
-    - Admin Password
-    - Auto-Save on Player Disconnect
-    - Pause When No Players Online
-    - ...and possibly more as the client's UI is developed further for more configuration options.
+- Autosave amount and interval configuration.
+- Disable crash reporting if desired.
+- ...and other advanced networking and server branch configurable settings.
 ___
 ### Server Ports
 - Default server ports are listed below, but all three ports can be changed freely.
 - **Note:** The Primary/Default/Game Port for your server in Pterodactyl will be Satisfactory's `-Port=????` game port, even though clients will **connect with the Query port**.
 - It is recommended to distance ports of other running Satisfactory servers in Pterodactyl by **increments of 100** (it is currently unknown what the minimum increment is, but an increment of +1 caused cross-server talk in testing).
 Also, your internal ports **must match** your external ports on your network (ie. you can't have an external port of 7778 forwarded to your 7777 internal port; they must match).
-- ***All three ports are required to be open for normal server behavior!***
+- ***All three ports are required to be open/allocated for normal server behavior!***

 | Port | Default (UDP) |
 |---------|---------|